zhenduowen/zhenduowen.github.io/_posts/2025-06-16-interchange-minmax.md

     It is also known as **the Max-Min Inequality**.
 One may call it "Greedy Property of MinMax", that is, **perform maximization first always gives you a no-worse-than result.**

-**Von Neumann's Minimax theorem**
+**von Neumann's Minimax theorem**

 Let $X$ and $Y$ be two standard simplex, then,

-> John Von Neumann and Oskar Morgenstern.
+> John von Neumann and Oskar Morgenstern.
 Theory of Games and Economic Behavior.
 Princeton University Press.
 1947.

 $$
 \max_{x \in X} \min_{y \in Y} x^T A y = \min_{y \in Y} \max_{x \in X}  x^T A y
 $$

 &nbsp;<span style="float: right;">■</span>

+In game theory, the matrix $A$ in von Neumann's Minimax theorem represents a payoff matrix for a two-person, zero-sum game.
+The detailed background and John Nash's proof of this theorem (based on Brouwer fixed point theorem) is included in <a href="{{zhenduowen.github.io}}/assets/files/notes/rutgers_zeiberg_em18_von_neumann_minimax_thm.pdf">a note by Prof. Doron Zeilberger at Rutgers University</a>.

 **Sion's Minimax Theorem**